Bounded KRnet and its applications to density estimation and approximation: Application to density estimation

 \section{Application to density estimation}

-Let $\bm{X}$ be a $d$-dimensional random variable with an unknown density function $p_{\bm{X}}(\cdot)$ defined on bounded domain $\Omega$.
-Given the observations $\{\bm{x}_i\}_{i=1}^N$ that are drawn independently from $p_{\bm{X}}$, we aim to construct a generative model which is able to approximate the distribution as well as generate samples to surrogate the target PDF.
-We then train the B-KRnet model to minimize the cross entropy between the data distribution and $p_{\text{B-KRnet}}$
+Let $\bm{X}$ be a $d$-dimensional random variable with an unknown density function $p_{\bm{X}}(\cdot)$ defined on a bounded domain $\Omega$.
+Given the observations $\{\bm{x}_i\}_{i=1}^N$ that are drawn independently from $p_{\bm{X}}$, we aim to construct a generative model as a surrogate for $p_{\bm{X}}$.
+We train a B-KRnet model by minimizing the cross entropy between the data distribution and $p_{\text{B-KRnet}}$.

 which is equivalent to maximizing the likelihood.
 Noting that the Kullback-Leibler (KL) divergence between $p_{\bm{X}}$ and the density model $p_{\text{B-KRnet}}$ can be written as

 and